meadowdata/meadowrun/examples/meadowgrid.md

 ### Credentials

-Deployments like `ContainerRepo` or `GitRepo` may reference private repositories that require credentials to access.
+Deployments like `ContainerAtTag` or `GitRepoBranch` may reference private repositories that require credentials to access.
 Credentials are added to a coordinator in a separate call, like:

 ```python
 import meadowgrid